-Curriculum Topics: Our Changing Roles and Responsibilities; The Local Community
+Curriculum Topics: Our Changing Roles and Responsibilities; The Local Community son.

-Program Components: Students are introduced to the people who worked at the Pumphouse through a picture book story written from the perspective of Blair McFarlane, the Chief Engineer's youngest son.
 Children will also enjoy a free play exploration of a variety of toys and props with connections to the story.
-The program concludes with a visit to the Pumphouse, where they experience the places they learned about during story time and see working steam engine models.
+The program concludes with a visit to the Pumphouse where they experience the places they learned about during story time, and see working steam engine models.